Palmera Banana

 Immediately pour the mixture into the bowl of a mixer fitted with a

-whisk and whip on high speed until it cools to room temperature, about
+whisk and whip on high speed until it cools to room temperature,

-and freeze at least 4 hours and up to 5 days.
+freezer container and freeze at least 4 hours and up to 5 days.

 To finish and assemble

-1. Portion White Chocolate Banana Bread Pudding into 8 to 10 servings
+1. Portion White Chocolate Banana Bread Pudding into 8 to 10

-and garnish with sliced bananas, if desired.
+servings and garnish with sliced bananas, if desired.

 2. Top with a generous scoop of Caramel Semi-Freddo.